Hcappers/GNSS/Lofton.md

 Started work on adding a bar graph feature to the canvas.

 Added text for the RAIM Prediction and Active GPS Status windows.

+## Sprint 4

+### 10/29/2024

+Merged multiple features to main and refactored some code to make it more readible and easier to add features in the furture.

+Began work on the bar graph feature to implement a graph that would change given a nuumber.